Last updated on December 28th, 2023

 Four Seasons Istanbul at the Bosphorus – Palace By the Bosphorus

 This unique and beautiful Istanbul hotel is too famous.
-I think everyone knows about it even before starting to plan their Istanbul itinerary as it is often listed as one of the most romantic spots for couples.
+Many people know about it even before starting to plan their Istanbul itinerary as it is often listed as one of the most romantic spots for couples.

 Being in the Besiktas area near the Dolmabahce Palace, Four Seasons hotel is housed in a renovated 19th-century Turkish palace.
 There, you’ll find a combination of historical architecture with luxury and technological progress.